 Are country borders still an impediment to trade flows within Europe?
-Using a rich microlevel survey with 3 million annual shipments of goods by road across 269 European regions, we construct a matrix of bilateral trade flows for 12 industries from 2011 to 2017.
-We then use the causal inference framework to design an identification strategy to estimate the causal effect of country borders on trade flows.
-Take two similar region pairs, the first one containing regions in different countries and the second one containing regions in the same country.
-The market share of the origin region in the destination region for the international pair is only 17.5 percent that of the intranational pair.
-We refer to this estimate as the average border effect.
-When we look at each industry separately, we find border effects that range from 12.3 to 38.9 percent.
-When we look at recent borders, i.e. created after 1910, we find a border effect of 28.8 percent, which is smaller than the average border effect but still quite large.
+Using a microlevel survey with 3 million annual shipments of goods, we construct a matrix of bilateral trade for 269 European regions.
+Take two similar region pairs, one containing regions in different countries and the other containing regions in the same country.
+The market share of the origin region in the destination region for the international pair is 17.5 percent that of the intranational pair.
+Across industries, this estimate ranges from 12.3 to 38.9 percent.
+For post-1910 borders, this estimate is 28.8 percent.
 The implication is clear: Europe is far from having a single market.